SvetlanaPismenchuk/Data-Analysis/README.md

 # Acknowledgements
-I'd like to acknowledge Dr.Rumpf for his guidence that led me to complete this assignment, and ChatGPT for correcting syntax issues and code assistance for part four of the assignment.
+I'd like to acknowledge Dr.Rumpf for his guidance that led me to complete this assignment, and ChatGPT for correcting syntax issues and code assistance for part four of the assignment.